DuPSUG/VirtualDuPSUG_04/README.md

 ## Agenda

 The event will take place on the 18th of June, all times here are listed in CEST.
-For the starting time in your local timezone please use the following link:
+For the starting time in your local timezone please use the following link: [June 18th, 18:00 CEST](https://everytimezone.com/s/81226cde)

 ## Session Information